-The authors of this study (abstract below) framed egalitarianism as support for Feminist identification, Women holding positions of power, Women working outside home, Abortion.
+The authors of this study framed egalitarianism as: (1) Support for abortion, (2) Feminist identification, (3) Women holding positions of power, (4) Belief that family life suffers when the woman has a full-time job., and oddly enough (5) Holding more negative attitudes toward the traditional family.
 Secular populations, which tend to be more liberal, have far higher rates of porn use than religious populations.
 By choosing these criteria and ignoring endless other variables, lead author Taylor Kohut knew he would end up with porn users scoring higher on his study’s carefully chosen selection of what constitutes “egalitarianism.”
 Then he chose a title that spun it all.

 Kohut’s new website and his attempt at fundraising suggest that he just may have an agenda.
 Kohut’s bias is revealed in a recent brief written for the Standing Committee on Health Regarding Motion M-47 (Canada).
 In the brief Kohut and his coauthors are guilty of cherry-picking a few outlying studies while misrepresenting the current state of the research on porn’s effects.
 Their distorted and laughable description of the published neurological studies on porn users leaves no doubt as to their bias.